 Yeesookyung (b.
 1963) is an interdisciplinary artist living and working in Seoul, Korea.
 She received both her undergraduate degree and MFA in painting from the National University in Seoul.
 She has completed notable residency programs at Villa Arson, Apex Art, and the Bronx Museum.
 Internationally known for her acclaimed Translated Vase series, Yee combines histories: art historical, spiritual, and cultural into unique objects, imagery, and performances that reflect both her personal heritage and a global borderless moment.
 Many of her works mix distinct historical references, for example: combining the meditative process-based Tibetan Buddhist silk scroll painting (thangka) with the flat graphic style of Goguryeo Dynasty era cave paintings.
 Yet the voluptuous forms of Yee’s signature ceramic sculptures filled with gold in their cracks and the iconography within her paintings and drawings produce a uniquely contemporary experience with her work.

 Currently, a major 10-year survey solo exhibition of recent works is traveling from the Daegu Art Museum in Korea to the Museum of Contemporary art in Taipei, Taiwan.
-Yee’s works can be found in the permanent collections of the National Museum of Contemporary Art in Korea, the Leeum Samsung Museum of Art in Seoul, Los Angeles County Museum of Art, Museum of Fine Arts in Boston, IFEMA ARCO Collection in Madrid, Echigo-Tsumari City Collection Japan, Saatchi Collection in London, and the Spencer Museum of Art at the University of Kansas, among others.
-Yeesookyung will represent the Korean pavillion at the 57th Venice Biennale in May 2017.
+Yee’s works can be found in the permanent collections of the National Museum of Contemporary Art in Korea, the Leeum Samsung Museum of Art in Seoul, Los Angeles County Museum of Art, Museum of Fine Arts in Boston, Philadelphia Museum of Art, IFEMA ARCO Collection in Madrid, Echigo-Tsumari City Collection Japan, Saatchi Collection in London, and the Spencer Museum of Art at the University of Kansas, among others.
+Yeesookyung will participate in Viva Arte Viva, the main exhibition of the 57th Venice Biennale, curated by Christine Marcel.